MicrosoftLearning/mslearn-mlops/documentation/04-trigger-workflow.md

 Use trunk-based development to better govern changes made to the repo and the triggering of GitHub Actions.

 - Create a GitHub Actions workflow which is triggered by a pull request.
-The workflow will be used for code verification in challenge 4.
+The workflow will be used for code verification in the next challenge.
 For now, you can include whatever step you want.
 For example, list the workspace.
 - Create a **branch protection rule** to block any direct pushes to the **main** branch.

+> **Note:**
+> By default, branch protection rules do not apply to administrators.
+If you're the administrator of the repo you're working with, you'll still be allowed to push directly to the repo.

 - Create a branch in the repo.
 - Make a change and push it.
 For example, change the hyperparameter value.
 - Create a pull request.